sensu/sensu-alpha-documentation/98-upgrading.md

 ## Upgrading to 2.0.0~alpha8

-There was a breaking change made to the Environmet type in Sensu 2.0.0~alpha8 that will require an offline database migration prior to starting the upgraded binaries.
+There was a breaking change made to the Environment type in Sensu 2.0.0~alpha8 that will require an offline database migration prior to starting the upgraded binaries.
 Please follow these steps: